Mental Health for Athletes: Yoga and Meditation Series

 …

-This first short yoga class is a restorative class that focuses on mindfulness self-compassion.
+This first short yoga class is a gentle and more restorative class that focuses on mindfulness self-compassion.

 …